JohnNay/datafsm/cran-comments.md

 ## Additional comments

 * The vignette FRD_vignette.Rmd takes a very long time to build.
-* This submission is an update to version 0.2.3
+* This submission is an update to version 0.2.4

-    I have removed the dependency on the tidyverse package at the request of the maintainer of that package and replaced it with dependencies on component packages of tidyverse: dplyr, tidyr, and purrr.
+    I fixed errors in the package tests that were caught by the new CHECK_MATRIX_DATA tests in the new r-devel under Debian.